Kubernetes Upgrade and Maintenance

 Pod Disruption Budgets

 By default, CloudNativePG safeguards Postgres cluster operations.
 If a node is to be drained and contains a cluster's primary instance, a switchover happens ahead of the drain.
 Once the instance in the node is downgraded to replica, the draining can resume.
 For single-instance clusters, a switchover is not possible, so CloudNativePG will prevent draining the node where the instance is housed.
-Additionally, in multi-instance clusters, CloudNativePG guarantees that only one replica at a time is gracefully shut down during a drain operation.
+Additionally, in clusters with 3 or more instances, CloudNativePG guarantees that only one replica at a time is gracefully shut down during a drain operation.

 Each PostgreSQL Cluster is equipped with two associated PodDisruptionBudget resources - you can easily confirm it with the kubectl get pdb command.